-Program structure affects how Neurodivergent attendees manage attention and energy.
-Long, uninterrupted sessions can be overwhelming, so incorporating frequent breaks, shorter segments, and opportunities for movement enhances engagement and reduces cognitive overload.
-Additionally, for Neurotypical attendees, a recent study from the QEII Centre in London reported that the average attention span for attendees at live meetings and conferences is between 11 and 30 minutes.
+Program structure affects how both Neurodivergent and Neurotypical attendees manage attention and energy.
+Long, uninterrupted sessions can be overwhelming, Additionally, for Neurotypical attendees, a recent study from the QEII Centre in London7 reported that the average attention span for attendees at live meetings and conferences is between 11 and 30 minutes.